-Prerequisites BIO 122 or 201, CHE 113, and MAT 150 or higher Semester Offered Offered fall semester, odd-numbered years.
+BIO 122 or 201, CHE 113, and MAT 150 or higher

-BIO 481 : Biology Junior Seminar
+BIO 481: Biology Junior Seminar

 Students will critique paper presentations by their peers enrolled in the course, current faculty members, and visiting scholars.
 This course will be graded pass/fail based on attendance and critiques completed.
 Required of all junior Biology majors except Secondary Education concentration.